-Our new Camino Frances will be running from the months of March to October, meaning that you get the very best of the weather on the Camino!
+Our Camino Frances tours run from the start of March to the end of October, meaning that you get the very best of the weather on the Camino!

 Weather on the Camino

 Each season on the Camino will have different weather, so it’s useful to know in which season you will be walking.
 Below is a quick overview of which months fall into which season in Spain.

 Spring – March, April and May

 Winter – December, January and February

 The cold from February tends to feed into March.
 The months of April and May can bring erratic weather behaviour.